- Sponsored Content

 The data storage landscape is continually changing — and in the background, there are a few shifts driving that evolution.

-One of those is culture, Shaun Bierweiler, vice president of public sector for Hortonworks, says in an interview with FedScoop Radio.
+One of those is culture, Shaun Bierweiler, vice president of public sector for Hortonworks, says in a podcast interview with FedScoop.
 “We like to say that every agency is a data agency, and that stems from the evolution and the significance that data has taken in the lives and in the missions of our customers.”

 With traditional data warehouses in the past, Bierweiler explains, data was used in a very transactional way.
 But now it’s at the center of every decision, he says.